swmff/rainbeam/README.md

 You can configure Rainbeam in the configuration file located at `./.config/config.toml`.
 This file will be created for you when the server is first run.

+**IMPORTANT**: You can change the maximum body size from the default of 8 MB using the `MAX_BODY_LIMIT` environment variable. `.env` files are not read, so this should be passed as program argument when running.

 #### Tier features

 You can lock a given set of features behind the `tier` column of profiles using the `tiers` configuration key.